video-dev/hls.js/docs/API.md

 Customized Adaptive Bitrate Streaming Controller.

-Parameter should be a class providing a getter/setter, a `clearTimer` method, and a `destroy()` method:
+Parameter should be a class providing a getter/setter and a `destroy()` method:

 - get/set `nextAutoLevel`: return next auto-quality level/force next auto-quality level that should be returned (currently used for emergency switch down)
-- `clearTimer()` - Stops the abandon rules check polling until another fragment is loaded
 - `destroy()`: should clean-up all used resources

 For `hls.bandwidthEstimate()` to return an estimate from your custom controller, it will also need to satisfy `abrController.bwEstimator.getEstimate()`.